thomazbastiaanssen/anansi/README.md

 you long or wide format data.frames, respectively.
 For general reporting, we recommend sticking to the wide format as it’s the most legible.
-You can also use the `plot()` method on an `anansiYarn` object to gain some insights in the state of your p, q, r and r^2 parameters.
+You can also use the `plot()` method on an `anansiYarn` object to gain some insights in the state of your p, q, R and R<sup>2</sup>
+parameters.

 ``` r
 anansiLong <- spinToLong(anansi_output = anansi_out, translate = T,